AlexHumpert/Covid_19_Tweet_Fake_News_Detection/README.md

 ## Insights

-Although we could write sql queries directly in the MariaDB, we instead read the stored tweets from MariaDB back into the Spark Session as a dataframe and used seaborn to make vizualizations of the data.
-The following are some of the insights we found after streaming english language tweets containing "covid-19" (case-insensitive) for a window of 8 minutes:
+Although we could write sql queries directly in MariaDB, we instead read the stored tweets from MariaDB back into the Spark Session as a dataframe and used seaborn to make vizualizations of the data.
+The following are some of the insights we found after streaming english language tweets containing "covid-19" for a window of 8 minutes:
 * 4519 tweets ingested in real time - 99.5% (4499) classified as fake and 0.5% (17) classified as true.
 * On average accounts linked to fake-news tweets had vastly more followers and friends.
 This suggests